Getting to Avoriaz

 - Grenoble-Isere Airport to Avoriaz: 222 km; about 2 hours 35 mins drive.

 - Lyon St Exupery Airport to Avoriaz : 217 km; about 2 hours, 30 minutes drive.

-There are also public bus services from the airport to the resort (usually to the Prodains lift below it), which are cheaper, but the service is not very frequent and much slower.
-See http://www.sat-annemasse.com/lignes-regulieres for details.
-Or you can hire a car at Geneva airport – see the Getting to Avoriaz sby car section below for advice on routes and where to park.
+There are also public bus services from Geneva airport to Avoriaz (usually to the Prodains lift), but the service is not very frequent and much slower than a transfer.
+See www.sat-annemasse.com/lignes-regulieres for details.

 Getting to Avoriaz by train